DaveSticks/tutorialreactjs/README.md

 ## IMPORTANTE

-Al descargar el código en la misma carpeta usa el comando `npm install`
+Al descargar el código en la misma carpeta usa el comando:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+\n
+`npm install`

 ## Available Scripts

 In the project directory, you can run:
-\n
 ### `npm start`

 Runs the app in the development mode.<br>